 2D hNH CP experiments were acquired on dASC during the helium filling on an 850 MHz magnet.
 SAFR using the water resonance of the sample was used to monitor the field drift.
-The 2D experiment was recorded in four identical blocks of eight scans and the 2D FIDs were summed up before Fourier transform.
-We demonstrate that even when the individual experimental times were set relatively short (1 h 23 min), non-linearities in the field evolution occur (Fig. 5).
-The drift mostly affects the positions of the resonances, but the line shapes are distorted as well, visible mainly in experiments 2 and 3 in Fig. 5 (b).
-Both the positions and the shapes of the peaks are restored after the correction, such that possible differences to a control experiment remain negligible (Fig. S12 in the Supplement).
-Moreover, the summed spectra in Fig. 5 (a) and (b) emphasize the peak

-260 broadening that would be caused by the spectral summation without the drift correction and, at the same time, that SAFR doesn't require chemical-shift calibration of individual spectra when the whole progress of the field drift as in Fig. 5 (c) is known.
+The 2D experiment was recorded in four identical blocks of eight scans, and the 2D FIDs were summed up before Fourier transform.
+We demonstrate that even when the individual experimental times were set relatively short (83 min), non-linearities in the field evolution occur (Fig. 5).
+The drift mostly affects the positions of the resonances, but the line shapes are distorted as well, visible mainly in experiments 2 and 3 in Fig. 5b.
+Both the positions and the shapes of the peaks are restored after the correction, such that possible differences to a control experiment remain negligible (Fig. S12).
+Moreover, the summed spectra in Fig. 5a and b emphasize the peak broadening that would be caused by the spectral summation without the drift correction and, at the same time, that SAFR does not require chemical-shift calibration of individual spectra when the whole progress of the field drift as in Fig. 5c is known.